Posted: 1/10/23 | January 10th, 2023

 10. Meander in Diocletian’s Palace

 Split has one of the great wonders of Europe: Diocletian’s Palace.
-This UNESCO Heritage Site and erstwhile retirement was home to the fourth-century Roman emperor who reigned from 284 to 305 CE.
+This UNESCO Heritage Site was home to the fourth-century Roman emperor who reigned from 284 to 305 CE.
 He was the first Roman emperor to abdicate, retiring to his palace to garden.
 Having eventually become the hub around which Split was built, the palace has since crumbled and deteriorated here and there, but other things have moved in, as the former hallways and rooms are now flanked by shops and cafés.

 11. Hike around Krka National Park